What is the difference between a Master of Business Administration (MBA) degree and a Master of Health Administration

 - All transcripts should be submitted directly to the HAMPCAS Portal via the HAMPCAS Transcript Processing Center address.
 For further information, please click here.

-How much does tuition for the MHA Program cost?
+How much is the tuition for the MHA Program?

 - For information about tuition, click here to review the SBU Tuition & Fees webpage.

 Who do I contact if I have a question about financial aid?

 - If you have any questions about financial aid, please contact the Health Sciences Graduate Admissions Office at (631)-444-2111 and ask to speak to a member of the financial aid staff.

 I am an international student.
 With what other office should I be connected?